-This article attempts to explain what a results framework is and why it is an important part of an M&E process.
-Using a simple example, it demonstrates the distinction between different strategy levels of a project and its cause-and-effect relationship to clarify the logic behind a results framework.
+In this article, we deep dive into one of the most intrinsic elements of M&E – The Results Framework.
+Discover what a results framework is and why it is an important part of an M&E process.
+Using a simple example, the article demonstrates the distinction between different strategy levels of a project and its cause-and-effect relationship to shed light on the logic behind a results framework.

 ‘Monitoring and evaluation (M&E)’ is a powerful process that is integrated into the planning, action and reflection cycles of your project to transform its performance and enhance its impact.
 However, at times, the jargon and components of M&E could be quite confusing, even to the professionals inside the development realm.
 In this article, we will try to clarify one such integral element of M&E, called the ‘Results Framework.’